 SUNY Fulton-Montgomery Community College

-Fulton-Montgomery Community College is committed in helping students to reach their educational goals.
-It is being done by creating an informal but respectful relationship between students and teachers, a relationship that promotes both learning and personal adjustment to a new environment.
+The college helps students to reach their educational goals by creating an informal but respectful relationship between students and teachers, a relationship that promotes both learning and personal adjustment to a new environment.
 International students find this combination of advantages makes Fulton-Montgomery Community College a good place to start in the American system of higher education.
 It develops academic foundation and the self-confidence that foreign students need to pursue their studies in the United States.

 The Campus is located in rural Upstate New York at the foothills of the Adirondack Mountains.
-It is less than an hour’s drive from the state capitol, Albany, NY as well as the famous tourist towns of Cooperstown, NY (National Baseball Hall of Fame) and Saratoga Springs, NY.
-It is centrally located within a four-hour drive between Boston, Manhattan, and Montreal, Canada.
+It is less than an hour?s drive from the state capitol, Albany, NY as well as the famous tourist towns of Cooperstown, NY (National Baseball Hall of Fame) and Saratoga Springs, NY.
+The college is centrally located within a four-hour drive between Boston, Manhattan, and Montreal, Canada.

 To find out more about the information shown here – read about How we collect and display course information.
 IDP assumes no responsibility or liability for any errors or omissions in the content of this site.
 We always recommend that you speak to an IDP counsellor to get the latest and most accurate advice.